jameslawler/notes/docs/portuguese-language/verbs/apresentar.md

 ## Writing Prompts

-1. Descreva como você se sente ao apresentar um projeto.
+1. Descreva como se sente ao apresentar um projeto.
 Describe how you feel when presenting a project.
 2. Gosta de fazer apresentações para grandes grupos de pessoas?
 Do you like to present to large groups of people?
 3. Conhece alguma técnica para fazer boas apresentações?
 Do you have any techniques for making good presentations?